Nozbe/NoOffice.org/_book/team.md

 I hired Magda as my assistant after she came recommended from a close friend.
 Initially Magda was very skeptical about this "no office" situation.
 She was from Warsaw and she was used to the whole "wake up, put make up and go to a big glass office" kind of thing.
 But she kept an open mind and decided to give it a try.

-After a few months she asked me: "Michael, can I move to France?
-It has forever been my dream to live in France and since we don't have an office anyway, this wouldn't really affect my work, right?"
+After a few months she asked me: *"Michael, can I move to France?
+It has forever been my dream to live in France and since we don't have an office anyway, this wouldn't really affect my work, right?"*

-I asked her back: "Do they have Internet in France?"
+I asked her back: *"Do they have Internet in France?"*

 We both laughed and that was it.

 She moved to France for two years and then she came back to Warsaw.
 Dream came true.
 Work was done.
 She's still with the company and I can't imagine working without her.
+Actually, she's my right-hand-woman helping me get this book written.

 This is where I discovered another benefit of a "No Office" company - you can keep the talented people even when they want to change their lifestyle dramatically.
 What happens when a team member wants to move?
 Typically, they'd have to quit.
 Magda changed a country of residence to France and back after two years.
 And she stayed with the same company.